CompuTec/computec-docs/docs/processforce/user-guide/quality-control/test-protocols/item-test-protocol.md

 # Item's Test Protocols

-Item's Test Protocols form is an informative function that allows one to look up all the Test Protocols related to a chosen Item/Revision.
+The Item's Test Protocols form serves as a powerful tool for retrieving all Test Protocols associated with a selected Item or its Revision.
+This feature ensures streamlined access to relevant testing information for quality control purposes.

 :::info Path
     Quality Control → Item's Test Protocols